Hours: 40 Hours per week

 The Director of Engagement is a key member of the Leadership Team and reports to the Conservatory Director.
 The Director of Engagement works closely with all Leadership team members, the Conservatory Director and the Volunteer Council.
-This position is primarily responsible for defining, leading and evaluating Conservatory engagement efforts.
+This position is primarily responsible for defining, leading and evaluating Conservatory education and engagement efforts.
 This position will strategically elevate and drive aspirational engagement techniques to better build the connection between the Conservatory’s diverse and wide ranging audience and plants, all while working towards the Conservatory’s larger vision goals of 1) developing direct connections with our local community 2) emerging as a leader in rare and unusual plant conservation 3) developing capital for the organization to invest in its long term ability to not just sustain, but flourish.
 Finally, the Director of Engagement understands and communicates the needs and messaging of the Conservatory to inspire every single guest by connecting people and plants.

 Engagement (65% of the time):